cfpb/design-manual/guides/guides.md

 category: Guides
 ---

-### These guides reflect the design principles and best practices espoused by the CFPB tech team.
+### These guides present strategies and guiding principles for building effective, accessible, and user-centered products and services.